CELEBRITY BEYOND

 They also offer classes, I think for an extra fee.

-Retreat Lounge
+The Retreat Lounge (Suite Guests Only)

-have to worry about the hustle of the rest of the ship in this quiet and calm
+If you have access to the Retreat Lounge, this will be up on deck 15.
+You won’t have to worry about the hustle of the rest of the ship in this quiet and calm area.
+Truly a ship within a ship.

 We